YosaiProject/yosai/doc/docs/library.md

 Yosai is adapted to an application through what is known as an *integration* library.

-Since a large number of applications are web-based applications, a helper library, yosai.web, is included.
-The yosai.web library should be used to help adapt yosai to the web application of your choice, yet specific customizations are left as an exercise for yosai integration development.
+Since a large number of applications are web-based applications, a library, yosai.web, is included.
+Integrations are created to adopt yosai.web components to a specific web application.
+For instance, the pyramid_yosai project integrates yosai with the Pyramid Web Framework.

 Developers are encouraged to submit to The Yosai Project integrations for license-compatible projects.

 ![batteries](img/batteries_included.png)